 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

-School of Performance and Cultural Industries Undergraduate Admissions Policy
+Faculty of Arts, Humanities and Cultures Undergraduate Admissions Policy 2018

 For UK and non-UK EU full-time students starting in 2018, the fee for 2018/19 will be £9,250.